NuGet in the Enterprise, in 2021 and Beyond

 - with vulnerabilities, like WinSCPHelper 1.0.13 that "allows remote attackers to execute arbitrary programs when the URL handler encounters a crafted URL that loads session settings.”

-- licensed under GPL-3, which requires that the entire code-base is open sourced, under the thread of lawsuits and copyright damages
+- licensed under GPL-3, which requires that the entire code-base is open-sourced, under the threat of lawsuits and copyright damages

 Fortunately, not everyone on your team needs to be an expert in all things NuGet.
 In fact, you don't even need to be a NuGet expert -- just some basic knowledge on how to manage NuGet in the Enterprise, as well as the tools and processes to use to make it work.

 This article will walk you through NuGet in the Enterprise, in 2021 and beyond:

 - What exactly is "NuGet" Anyways?

 - The Life of NuGet